gitlabhq/terraform-provider-gitlab/docs/resources/project_mirror.md

 * `url` - (Required) 	The URL of the remote repository to be mirrored.

+**Note**: Due to limitations of the GitLab API, the provider cannot update the username and passwords that are present in the URL.
+To change the username or the password, we recommend you to taint the resources.

 * `enabled` - 	Determines if the mirror is enabled.

 * `only_protected_branches` - Determines if only protected branches are mirrored.